 In order to study the release of substances from the hypothalamus of the Rhesus monkeys, a technique known as microdialysis is employed.
 Microdialysis is widely used in clinical research in areas such as neuroscience (to study the neurochemical bases of brain disorders) and pharmacology (to study drug metabolism, drug delivery, and the effects and efficacy of drugs)6.
 In general, microdialysis entails inserting a probe into the extracellular fluid of a particular part of the body.
 The probe contains a semi-permeable membrane for substances to diffuse in/out based on a concentration gradient.
 The inlet of the probe is connected via tubing to a pump which infuses a physiological salt solution.
-Exchange of substances occurs at the semi-permeable membrane, and the desired samples are collected by a fraction collector connected via tubing to the outlet of the probe^{2, 9}.
+Exchange of substances occurs at the semi-permeable membrane, and the desired samples are collected by a fraction collector connected via tubing to the outlet of the probe2.9.

 A brief outline of the experimental setup used in the client's research is shown in Figure 1.
-Before experiments can be conducted on the monkeys, a cranial pedestal (head cap) must be implanted into their skulls and secured using dental cement.
+Before experiments can be conducted on the monkeys, a cranial pedestal (head cap) must be implanted into their skulls and secured using dental cement and screws.
 This allows the microdrive unit to be fitted onto their heads.
 The purpose of the microdrive unit is to properly position the microdialysis probe for insertion.
 On the day of the experiment, the monkey is anesthetized and placed in a stereotaxic apparatus.
 The microdrive unit with a guide cannula are attached and positioned precisely to the specific area desired for testing.
 Accurate placement is ensured using radiographic visualization.
 The monkey is then transferred to a primate chair (Figure 2), which it has been conditioned and well-adapted to prior to the experiment.
-Apart from moving its hands to feed itself and turning its head a little, all other movements of the microdialysis probe is inserted.
+Apart from moving its hands to feed itself and turning its head a little, all other movements of the monkey are restricted by this chair.
+Once the monkey has been put in place, the guide cannula is removed and the microdialysis probe is inserted.
 The pump is used to perfuse cerebrospinal fluid (CSF) through the probe and the exchange of substances occurs at the semi-permeable membrane (which is in the vicinity of the hypothalamus).
 The perfusate containing the desired substances which have diffused into the probe are collected by a fraction collector and immediately frozen for storage.
 The entire experimental process takes approximately 12 hours, and the monkeys are confined to the chair throughout this time1.

-Figure 1: Experimental Setup for Microdialysis
+Figure 1: Experimental Setup for Microdialysis1